agnidhra-coder/petroleum-dca/README.md

 python app.py
 ```

-Open http://localhost:5050 in your browser.
+Open [this link](https://petroleum-dca.onrender.com/) in your browser.
 Upload a CSV or use the built-in sample data.

 ### CLI